ncmreynolds/LarpHackableRfidLock/README.md

 - Cheap!
 You need one per door, LARPs often have lots of doors.
 - Ubiquitous hobbyist hardware, nothing custom/rare
 - Easy to build and solder
-- Reads easily and cheaply available MIFARE Classic RFID cards
+- Reads easily and cheaply available MIFARE Classic RFID cards.
-- Clear visual and audible feedback when presenting a card
+- Clear visual and audible feedback when presenting a card.
+Two LEDs and a piezo buzzer are the current candidates rather than a display.
-- Multiple software options (local card database, MQTT server etc.) for validating cards
+- Multiple software options (local card database, on-card authorisation, MQTT server etc.) for validating cards **An [authorisation library](https://github.com/ncmreynolds/TrivialRFIDauthorisation) that use a bitmask on the card these has now been written.**
 - Multiple 'hacking' options by physical interaction or smartphone/tablet connection
 - Easy to reset to defaults before/during/after events, no reprogramming/rebuilding. **Have settled on '[double reset detector](https://github.com/khoih-prog/ESP_DoubleResetDetector)' as it's a reasonably well supported library and this uses no more pins.**
 - Power by USB charger or batteries